smyte/kafka_store/README.md

 ## Requirements

 * Timestamps must be enabled on your Kafka Broker.
 This requires newer versions of Kafka and minimum protocol 0.10.0.0 enabled.
-* Your `librdkafka` must be support timestamps.
+* A `librdkafka` version that supports timestamps.
 If you're using compression you might want to check our [un-merged patch](https://github.com/edenhill/librdkafka/pull/858).
 * We do not (yet) support compacted topics.

 ## Example